 - Make advance reservations for lodging.
 Our interactive map visually shows where lodging is located along the Parkway.
 Check out Blowing Rock, NC for a variety of lodging options, fall events and activities and long-range mountain views.

 - Expect a closure by Roanoke, VA due to a serious slope failure there.
 You can take US 221 around the closure from Parkway Milepost 135.9 to Milepost 106 (about a 27-mile detour).
 Visit Virginia’s Blue Ridge has prepared a set of turn-by-turn detour instructions to help visitors enjoy Roanoke.
 Review the daily-updated NPS road closure chart for details on current Parkway road closures.

-- Confirm that a location is open before visiting—due to the pandemic, some sites and visitor centers are either not open or have modified hours and services.
+- Confirm that a location is open before visiting—not every visitor center is open every year and some have modified hours and services.
 Visit the NPS Operating Hours and Seasons page for details.

 - Utilize our website and interactive map for identifying the access points and planning your drive along the Parkway.

 - Use a our Blue Ridge Parkway Travel Planner and Map for milepost-by-milepost travel info and maps by region before and during your trip.
 AAA members can request a copy from AAA, you can request one from BRPA, or you can pick one up at a regional or Parkway visitor center.
 Or, just save the digital version on your device and you’ll always have it with you!

 - Download our Blue Ridge Parkway Travel Planner mobile app for use with or without cell phone coverage.

 - Peruse our Events Calendar to find out what’s happening along the Parkway during your trip.
 Find a local orchard, farm or market or a suggested itinerary to help make the most of your travels.